lleyton/xdp-accent-adapter/README.md

 # xdp-accent-adapter

 Adapt the DE's preferred accent color (provided via XDP) for ~~legacy~~ platforms not supporting the standard.
-Just a fun side-project.
+Got bored one night.

 ## ⚠️ Disclaimer